Clinical resource for qualified practitioners. For client-facing information, visit our client page or TraumaDirectory.org.

 The webinar is recorded and you get lifetime access to the replay, so missing the live session doesn't mean missing the content.
 For the Dissociative Intensive, session recordings are included so you can catch up if you miss a week.
 Live attendance is encouraged as the Q&A and group discussion are a significant part of the learning, but the recordings mean nothing is lost.

-Theory of Structural Dissociation of the Personality
+Theory of Structural Dissociation

 Diagnostic screening tools